KaizenCrew2023/RoadWarrior/decisions/ADR-2 Micro Frontends.md

 Positive:

-- Enables each micro front end to be for a distinct area of business.
+- Enables each micro front end to be for distinct subdomains
+- Enables outsourcing of the development of supporting subdomains
 - Each front-end could be owned by independent teams as the application scales in size
 - The technology choices in the future can evolve without needing that 'major' rewrite

 Negative:

 - Each team could diverge technology or framework for their front-end resulting in Micro Frontends Anarchy.
+- Needs co-ordination between teams for style and layout consistency

 Alternatives considered:

-- single page app for the entire application - can lead to development and deployment bottlenecks/conflicts resulting in slower to deliver enhancements.
-Single page apps can effectivey become their own monolith
+- Single page app for the entire application - hard to develop / maintain across teams and far harder to outsource.
+Single page apps can effectively become their own monolith.